ngx-prism/core/README.md

 ## Usage

-1. Import `PrismModule` into your module.
+1.Import `PrismModule` into your module.

 ```typescript
 // example.module.ts
 import { NgModule } from '@angular/core';